 Riley Harrison’s own wine project started very small and stayed very small for quite some time, allowing him to focus on the detail.
 That patience has paid off, with the Harrison fruit now coming from some of the finest vineyards in the Barossa, McLaren Vale and the Adelaide Hills.
-Harrison makes a syrah, a grenache, a cabernet franc and a cabernet shiraz blend, a grenache mataro and a blend of grenache blanc and noir, while his lone white is a roussanne and grenache blanc blend sees a judicious amount of skin contact before being raised in neutral oak, building detail and mouthfeel.
+Harrison makes a syrah, a grenache, a cabernet franc and a cabernet shiraz blend, a grenache mataro and a blend of grenache blanc and noir, while his lone white is a roussanne and grenache blanc blend that sees a judicious amount of skin contact before being raised in neutral oak, building detail and mouthfeel.
 His wines are approachable, bright and textural, with endless layers of refined detail.

 “I started Harrison as a creative outlet from my corporate winemaking day job,” says Harrrison.
 “It was tiny – hobby winemakers were making more booze than I was for the first few years.
 I wasn’t forced into growing quickly, so it worked perfectly.
 I was able to slowly piece together the vineyard sites that I wanted to play with.”

 Harrison studied Viticulture at The University of Adelaide, starting in 2005, then completed a postgraduate degree in winemaking in 2011, also at UOA.
 Over the years, he has also worked vintages in California at Pisoni, and the Mosel, as well as for Herdade do Esporão in Portugal.
 In 2014, Harrison took on an assistant winemaker role at Dorrien Estate, making wine for owners Cellarmasters, as well as many other makers under contract.
 It was while helping to manage the 14.5-million litre facility that his own label started to take shape.